superzadeh/MarkdownServer/readme.md

 * [X] Provide a more secure way to store credentials
 * [ ] Allow users to upload files to be served
 * [ ] Tune performances
+* [ ] Reorganize mocks and nocks to make them easier to reuse/maintain

 ### Visual Studio Code